 Patients who received these implants are at a greater risk for taper lock failure complications such as device separation, fractures and metallic debris poisoning, and were not properly warned of these dangers.
 Many will need revision surgery to replace their devices.

 Anyone who received a metal Stryker hip implant may have a potential claim, and should seek help.
 A lawyer can investigate whether your implant is affected and whether you qualify for a claim at no cost.

 Currently, patients that received the following hip implants may qualify:

-Simply contact DrugNews to learn more and talk with a lawyer today.
+Simply contact DrugNews to learn more and talk with a lawyer about a metal hip lawsuit.

 At this time, there is not a single Stryker Hip class action lawsuit that patients must join.
 Instead, lawyers have helped thousands of patients file individual lawsuits against the company, which have been consolidated into certain state and federal multidistrict litigation (MDL) courts.

 While these multidistrict courts offer many of the advantages of a class action case, plaintiffs still have control over their individual case, like selecting counsel and decisions on settlement.

 Like all lawsuits, each Stryker hip claim has its own unique value.
 This usually depends on the specific facts, like the age of the device, the degree of failure and patient complications, and whether the patient has undergone surgery to replace the device.